fishvice/napr/README.md

 There is also a convenient call for the logbook called nap_logbook and more may be added at later stages.

-The nap_lobgook function converts the varible lon, lat, day, hour and min from character to numeric values.
-A function arguement create_date is also available and if set true (default is false) it returns a datetime-variable (called date) from the time associated varibles when "possible".
+The nap_logbook function converts the variables lon, lat, day, hour and min from character to numeric values.
+A function arguement create_date is also available and if set true (default is false) it returns a datetime-variable (called date) from the time associated variables when "possible".

 An example for generating a query:
 ```r